LEARN ABOUT OUR 2022 STORIES OF IMPACT! x

 2020

-• There were several close races, but Representative Ann Johnson was the only endorsee to win her seat; becoming the first openly LGBTQ+ State Representative to serve her district.
-She did 11% better than the previous candidate in her Houston-based district, flipping it from one of the best-funded opponents in the state.
+• There were several close races, but Representative Ann Johnson was the candidate we supported to win her seat; becoming the first openly LGBTQ+ State Representative to serve her district.
+She did 11 percent better than the previous candidate in her Houston-based district, flipping it from one of the best-funded opponents in the state.

-• Seven endorsees lost by less than five percent of the vote.
-Brandy Chambers had the narrowest margin, coming just 22233 votes short of a win.
+• Seven candidates we supported lost by less than 5 percent of the vote.
 These narrow margins show exactly how close the minority was to picking up seats in 2020, and illustrate momentum built from 2018 that can secure opportunities to flip more seats in 2022.